Precious lace

 We offer our lace in a whole range of colors.

-The timeless black and ecru can be found in our Botanica and Coquillage designs.
+The timeless black and ecru colors can be found in our Alhambra, Botanica and Coquillage designs.

 Ecru Shell Lace - Black Botanica Lace

-For colorful lace sewing , our Botanica and Coquillage laces take up the palettes of Fauvae Botanica and Fauve Romance: Cherry Red , Cinnamon , Romance Pink ,Smoky Blue , Sulfide Yellow , Chocolate, our beautiful signature colors are thus available on our laces.
-And the Acanthe laces are in beautiful dark shades: Midnight Blue and Scarab Green , highlighted with black outlines.
+For colorful lace sewing , our Botanica and Coquillage laces use the palettes of Fauvae Botanica and Fauve Romance: Cherry Red , Cinnamon , Romance Rose ,Smoky Blue , Sulfide Yellow , Chocolate, our beautiful signature colors are thus available on our laces.

 How to sew lace

-Use needles for delicate textiles such as our Microtex needles for pinning and sewing, so as not to pull any threads.
-This is what we do for all our lace without any problem.
+Use needles for delicate fabrics, such as our Microtex needles , for pinning and sewing, to avoid pulling threads.
+We do this for all our lace without any problems.
 You can also stabilize your pieces for sewing with small clips if your lace is particularly "hollowed out" by its patterns.

-How to get pretty finishes in sewing with lace
+How to achieve beautiful sewing finishes with lace

-For beautiful finishes, we offer you in particular with the pattern of the Cicadella blouse or the Daïquiri dress/blouse an assembly in English seam .
+For a beautiful finish, we offer you, in particular, with the pattern for the Cicadella blouse or the Daïquiri dress/blouse, an English seam assembly .
 This is a seam that is done in 2 stages, in order to trap the free edge of the fabric.
-This technique is particularly neat, and very simple to do.
+This technique is particularly neat, and very simple to achieve.
 We detail it for you in the free video step-by-steps of these 2 patterns.

 It is of course possible to overlock or serge the lace , choosing a thread that matches the fabric will make your work clean and invisible.

-To finish your neckline, and if your lace is particularly openwork, I recommend that you place a folded bias rather than sewing a clean edge that would be visible through the lace.
+To finish your neckline, and if your lace is particularly openwork, I recommend adding a folded bias rather than sewing a clean edge that would show through the lace.
 We also explain this method in our videos, and several of our patterns include a specially designed bias piece for impeccable and easy-to-achieve finishes.

-The hem of the bottom of the garment may, depending on the lace fabric, be replaced by the edge of the width: in fact, some lace, as is sometimes the case for English embroidery, is embellished and allows you to "finish" the garment with a pretty embroidered pattern.
-But be careful, in this case you will have to transfer your pieces in the counter-grain, therefore at 90° to the straight grain.
-Take this into account when placing it, which will not be the one provided on the cutting plan.
+Depending on the lace fabric , the bottom hem of the garment may be replaced by the width edge: in fact, some lace, as is sometimes the case with broderie anglaise, is embellished and allows you to "finish" the garment with a pretty embroidered motif.
+But be careful, in this case you will have to transfer your pieces in the countergrain, therefore at 90° to the straight grain.
+Take this into account when placing it, which will not be as shown on the cutting plan.

 Which pattern for a lace garment?

-The Soliflore blouse / The Pénélope skirt - The Blush dress base
+The Soliflore blouse / The Pénélope skirt - The Blush slip dress

-Easy patterns are also a good choice to tame lace: the Marisa top is a perfect choice with its bias neckline and its pretty pleat in the back.
-The Zenith sewing pattern will also be superb, with its pretty dart work which will be very well rendered on the lace.
+Easy patterns are also a good choice for taming lace: the Marisa top is a perfect choice with its bias neckline and pretty pleat in the back.
+The Zenith sewing pattern will also be superb, with its pretty dart work that will be very well rendered on the lace.

 Zenith Dress - Botanica Orange Cinnamon Lace Fabric